-The exposure of workers to biological agents (e.g. chemicals used in manufacturing sites, pathogenic viruses etc.) and physical agents (e.g. high temperatures, radiation) are to be identified, evaluated and controlled.
-Engineering (e.g. the improvement of production facilities) or administrative (e.g. laws and regulations) controls must be used to control overexposures.
-When hazards cannot be adequately controlled by such means, worker health is to be protected by appropriate personal protective equipment programs.
+The exposure of workers to biological agents (e.g. chemicals used in manufacturing sites, pathogenic viruses etc.) and physical agents (e.g. high temperatures, radiation) are to be identified, evaluated and controlled according to the hierarchy of controls.
+Potential hazards are to be eliminated or controlled through proper design, engineering (e.g. the improvement of production facilities) or administrative (e.g. laws and regulations) controls must be used to control overexposures.
+When hazards cannot be adequately controlled by such means, workers are to be provided with appropriate, well-maintained, personal protective equipment.
+Protective programs shall include educational materials about the risks associated with these hazards.